-The Dutch Department of Security and Justice published a first report on a national cyber security strategy (NCSS) on 29 February 2011.3 Part of the strategy was the establishment of a Cyber Security Council (CSC) with representatives of relevant parties in the public and private sector in order to elaborate and evaluate the NCSS.
-A second aim was the establishment of the National Cyber Security Center (NCSC) which officially started to function from 12 January 2012.4 The task of the NCSC is defining the measures and instruments required in view of implementing the NCCS and serving as a centre of expertise.
-Its views were published on 28 October 2013.5 The NCSC is part of the organization of the National Coordinator Fighting Terrorism and Security of the Department of Security and Justice6.
-Fighting cybercrime is an essential aspect of the NCSS.
+Netherlands - The Dutch Department of Security and Justice published a first report on a national cyber security strategy (NCSS) on February 29, 2011.3 Part of the strategy was the establishment of a Cyber Security Council (CSC) with representatives of relevant parties in the public and private sector in order to elaborate and evaluate the NCSS.
+A second aim was the establishment of the National Cyber Security Center (NCSC) which officially started to function from January 12, 20124.
+The task of the NCSC is defining the measures and instruments required in view of implementing the NCCS and serving as a center of expertise.
+Its views were published on October 28, 20135.
+The NCSC is part of the organization of the National Coordinator Fighting Terrorism and Security of the Department of Security and Justice6.
+Fighting Cybercrime is an essential aspect of the NCSS.